 Provides 12Vdc@400mA, 4.8W for accessories such as the LF Bode Box.
 This green LED will flash on and off when power is turned on.
 It illuminates when the generator is turned on by the user.
 Normally it is off.
-Channel LED: This green LED will flash on and off when power is turned on.
+This green LED will flash on and off when power is turned on.
 The green LED illuminates when the analyzer has finished booting up and indicates that the channel ready for measurements.
 Normally it is on.
 A flickering LED indicates that the channel is overloading and trying to clear the overload.
 If it is off, the channel is malfunctioning or can't clear the overload.
+This switch turns the analyzer on and off.